Vladimir Putin Says Russia Won't Expel U.S. Diplomats in Hacking Flap

-"We will not create problems for U.S. diplomats"
+"We will not create problems for U.S. diplomats"+ READ ARTICLE

 President Vladimir Putin castigated the United States Friday for bringing sanctions and expelling Russian diplomats amid allegations of Russian meddling in the American presidential election, but said no U.S. diplomats will be ousted in reprisal for Washington’s moves in the wake of hacking attacks.